yuxihe/SelfDrivingCarProj/P1-CarND-LaneLines/writeup_template.md

 In the challenge video there are more difficulties:
 - The car is driving on a curving road
 - The brightness and color of the asphalt varies a lot due to light intensity of the sun as well as shadows of the trees.

 As a result, the Canny edge detector is not able to find the line using the grayscale image (where we lose info of the color)

 To overcome these problems, I apply the color isolation before grayscaling and also resize the region of interest.
-- After reading in the image, I frist convert original image from RGB to HSL;
+- After reading in the image, I first convert original image from RGB to HSL;
 - Secondly, I isolate yellow and white from HSL image;
 - Then combine isolated HSL with original image to get a combined_hsl_image;
 <img src="test_images_output/combined_hsl_image.jpg" width="480"/>

 - After the above color isolation, I apply my 6 step pipeline with the combined image.